 Elizabeth Holmes, Founder, and CEO, Theranos

 Elizabeth Holmes and Theranos are the most infamous case of a fall from grace in the startup world.
 She dropped out of Stanford to found Theranos, which purported to revolutionize the way blood tests were done.
 One simple drop of blood pricked from a finger could diagnose a myriad of diseases and conditions.
 Or so Holmes claimed.
-Theranos was at one point values at $1 billion and had more than $400 million in funding.
+Theranos was at one point valued at $10 billion.
 The problem was, it was a sham.
 Holmes' revolutionary blood test didn't work.
 Theranos ended up relying on traditional blood tests.
 The SEC charged Holmes and Theranos President Sunny Balwani with wire fraud.
 Holmes is awaiting trial in March 2021.
 She could face up to 20 years in prison.
 A book was written about her.
 A movie was made of that book.
 She's become a cautionary tale.

 Adam Neumann, Co-founder and CEO WeWork

 Adam Neumann started just fine.
-WeWork grew rapidly.
-However, along the way, he did a number of shady things, like buy buildings he then rented back to WeWork.
+His company WeWork grew rapidly.
+However, along the way, he did a number of less than ideal things, like buy buildings he then rented back to WeWork.
 He also ran a bit of a crazy office.
-And, like Holmes, has had a book written about him.
-Newman is the subject of a new book that details his booze-fueled days as CEO of WeWork.
-Back in the summer of 2018, Neuman reportedly bought so much alcohol for a company retreat that the bill for it would cover the salary of entry-level staffers.
+Back in the summer of 2018, Neuman reportedly bought so much alcohol for a company retreat that the bill for it would cover the full salary of an entry-level staffer.
 The book, "Billion Dollar Loser: The Epic Rise and Fall of WeWork" is by Reeves Wiedeman.
-One of the episodes described is a three-day company retreat in London.
+One of the episodes described in the book is a three-day company retreat in London.
 Neuman hired Deepak Chopra to give a motivational speech and alt-rock singer Lorde to perform.
 WeWork employees slept in tents on air mattresses.
 But not Neumann and his wife, Rebekah Paltrow Neumann.
 They were in what is described as a "tent-house suite" that had heating and A/C, a king-sized actual bed, four twin beds, a number of refrigerators, and eight picnic tables.

 Let's not forget the time Neumann compared WeWork to a rare jewel in an interview with Fast Company.
 At that time he said: "Do you know how long it takes?"
 He was implying how long it takes for a diamond to be created.
-Dude, you were peddling shared office space, not a lifesaving medical procedure.
-Perspective is important and he doesn't seem to have much.
-Let me remind you that Neumann is the man who fires 20% of his staff annually so that he can get more out of those who remain through fear that they will be the next person to be let go.
 The Wall Street Journal wrote about Neumann's management style, describing alcohol-fueled parties for their staff and Adam's decision to ban meat from the WeWork offices despite the fact that he is not a vegan or vegetarian.
 One time in 2016, Neumann laid off 7% of the staff in a somber all hands on deck meeting about cutting costs.
 Moments later waiters carried trays of tequila shots into the room and Darryl McDaniels of Run DMC played a set for the assembled staff.